GlareDB/glaredb.github.io/storage/index.md

 Internally, GlareDB uses the [Arrow] format to represent data, which is an in-memory columnar format.
-Columnar formats are great because they make operations over a single column or group of columns, like sumarizations and averages, more efficient and they make it easier to ignore columns that aren't relevant.
+Columnar formats are great because they make operations over a single column or group of columns, like summarizations and averages, more efficient and they make it easier to ignore columns that aren't relevant.

 Formats like [Parquet] and [Lance], as well as engines like [Delta]